 Enzo Monti- Public Relations

-The museum can be visited on Saturdays and Sundays between 12:00pm-4:00pm.
+The museum can be visited on Tuesday, Wednesday, Thursday and Saturday between 12:00pm-4:00pm.